WestpacGEL/GEL/README.md

 ## TODO

 - [x] jest tests setup for each component
-- [ ] cypress test setup for each component
+- [/] cypress test setup for each component
+- [x] add circleCI
-- [ ] add circleCI
+- [ ] write more docs around each decision me made
 - [ ] connect brand/wbc packages to core component dynamic import
-- [ ] write more docs around each decision me made
 - [ ] fix up other components to new folder structure